 Farmers Market District

 This neighborhood in the southeastern area of downtown Dallas is perfect for those who want to move into the very heart of the city.
 It’s named after the large, lively farmers market that provides a neighborhood center every weekend, offering locally-sourced produce, organic and artisanal treats, live music, and bustling crowds.
 Throughout the year, community events bring people together, such as live performances in the summer.
-A current construction project in the market promises to add new retail spaces with a great pallet rack installation for space and restaurants.
 As part of the area’s revitalization, a four-acre municipal park is in the works to bring a new greenspace to the neighborhood.
 Apartments and condos are plentiful, and the new townhouses going up will provide perfect starter homes.
 Amenities about within walking distance, and the commute cannot be beat.

 Another option near the very center of Dallas is the Near East neighborhood.
 Tucked between Downtown and the Trinity River Greenbelt, Near East offers chic gastropubs, upscale bars, art galleries, and designer shopping at a surprisingly affordable price, considering its proximity to downtown.
 Despite the urban vibe, the Greenbelt offers a perfect option for nature lovers seeking a respite from the bustle of the city.
 Most housing comes in the form of upscale loft apartments and upmarket condos, but new luxury townhomes are beginning to appear as well.